Aramark

 Aramark is an American food service and facilities services provider to clients in areas including education, prisons, healthcare, business, and leisure.
 It operates in North America (United States and Canada) and an additional 14 countries, including the United Kingdom, Germany, Chile, Ireland, and Spain.

+It also provides most food served on Amtrak trains.

 The company is headquartered in Center City, Philadelphia, Pennsylvania.
 Aramark's revenues totaled US $18.854 billion in 2023, and the company was listed as the 21st-largest employer on the Fortune 500.

 History

 Davidson Brothers and beginnings of ARA

 Aramark was founded as Davidson Brothers in 1936 by Davre and Henry Davidson.
 Davidson Brothers began by providing vending services to plant employees in the aviation industry in Southern California.

 In 1959, Davre Davidson partnered with William Fishman to establish ARA (Automatic Retailers of America), which became publicly traded a year later in 1960.

 In 1968, ARA provided services at the Mexico City Olympic Games, the first of 16 Games they have serviced, including Athens in 2004 and Beijing in 2008.

 In 1969, ARA amended its name and became known as ARA Services, intended to reflect its growing range of businesses.

 In 1983, Joseph Neubauer was elected CEO of ARA Services, and a year later, Neubauer led a group of executives to fend off a hostile takeover bid by coordinating a management buyout.